pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

-As this is my own response to the San Diego workshop and to our discovery process so far relating to the Scholarly Commons, it represents my own views only, and not necessarily the views of those in FORCE11's Scholarly Commons Working Group or even that group's steering committee.
+As this is my own response to the San Diego workshop and to our discovery process so far relating to the Scholarly Commons, it represents my own views only, and not necessarily the views of those in FORCE11's Scholarly Commons Working Group or even its steering committee.
 Each of us involved in this project are coming at this from different perspectives, so it is no surprise that we are not always in complete agreement about what we would like the Scholarly Commons to be.
 We are each a product of our own experiences and backgrounds, and each of our backgrounds is quite dissimilar.
-There is a general consensus, I am pretty sure, that the Scholarly Commons is scholarly communication in a modern setting, one in which we are not constrained by the limitations of print publishing.
+Even though this makes things difficult sometimes, I view this as a good thing.
+There is a general consensus among us, I am pretty sure, that the Scholarly Commons is scholarly communication in a modern setting, one in which we are not constrained by the limitations of print publishing.
 But the definition of the Commons goes much deeper than that, and, as they say, the devil is in the details.
-The Scholarly Commons represents scholarship reinvented for our modern era, and whichever the approach to do that, we are desiring to take the best of the past, the aspirations and thirst for understanding that have motivated mankind for thousands of years, and redesign the whole system from scratch to fit our current needs and desires, using whatever existing pieces or technologies that fit this new way of working, then figuring out how to build out the rest.
+The Scholarly Commons represents scholarship reinvented for our modern era, and whichever the approach to do that, I am hoping we'll take the best of the past, the aspirations and thirst for understanding that have motivated mankind for thousands of years, and redesign the whole system from scratch to fit our current needs and desires, using whatever existing pieces or technologies that fit this new way of working, then figuring out how to build out the rest.

 <!--MORE-->